 Being able to achieve a state of heart coherence not only elevates the power of visualization, it also speeds up your recovery from challenging and stressful activities.
 From the heart coherence readings provided by HRV training tools, it becomes much easier to predict when your body has fully recovered from your previous workout or stressful workday.

 Let’s take a look now at the best tools available for combining meditation and heart rate variability training:

 Elite HRV is a biofeedback for heart rate variability.
 They have excellent free apps for iOS and Android (there’s a $4.99 in-app purchase for premium features).
 You will need a Bluetooth compatible heart rate monitor.

 No special heart rate monitoring equipment is required with HRV4Training.
 This innovative app works by reading your finger on your smartphone’s camera lens to track your heart rate based on the color changes on your skin.

 For advanced athletes, iThlete has a whole suite of sensors and apps for optimizing coaching and performance based on heart rate variability.
 I think this is the best option for high performance athletes and coaches that want to sync up their heart rate variability data with their exercise routine.

 If you really want to commit yourself to heart rate variability training then I’d recommend going with HeartMath’s Inner Balance.
 While EliteHRV, iThlete, and HRV4Training are ideal for athletes wearing heart rate sensors, HeartMath provides a simple-to-use system for anyone to practice daily.

-As you get better at reaching a meditative state and recognizing the states of consciousness where your heart is in a state of coherence, you can rely less on the technology and more on your intuitive understanding of the process of relaxation.
+As you get better at reaching a meditative state and recognizing the states of consciousness where your heart is in a state of coherence, you can rely less on the technology and more on your intuitive understanding of the natural process of relaxation.